What FATF Actually Said About the Companies That Build the Rails

 Understanding Fexr's non-VASP status does not eliminate an operator's own compliance obligations.
 Operators deploying loyalty or participation infrastructure that involves virtual assets must conduct their own legal analysis in their jurisdiction.
 What this briefing establishes is that the infrastructure provider — Fexr Technologies — is not inserting a VASP layer beneath your program.
 You are not inheriting Fexr's regulatory status, because Fexr does not have a VASP regulatory status to inherit.

 For operators in regulated industries or jurisdictions with clear virtual asset frameworks (UAE, Singapore, EU under MiCA), this distinction simplifies the vendor due diligence conversation considerably.
 The question is not "does your vendor have a VASP licence?"
 The question is "does your vendor custody assets or control transactions?"
-The answer, for Fexr, is verifiably no.
+Based on Fexr's published architecture and contractual terms, the answer, for Fexr, is no on all three counts.

 The Practical Takeaway

-If your legal team receives a question about VASP status, the response is straightforward: Fexr Technologies is a B2B SaaS infrastructure provider operating under a fixed Usage-Based Software Licensing fee model.
+If your legal team receives a question about VASP status, the response is straightforward: Fexr Technologies is a B2B SaaS infrastructure provider operating under a consumption-based Usage-Based Software Licensing fee model.
 It does not exchange, transfer, or safekeep virtual assets for or on behalf of any person.
 Its smart contract infrastructure is non-custodial by design, with no admin keys or upgrade privileges retained post-deployment.
-Under FATF Recommendation 15 and its associated guidance, this architecture does not constitute a VASP activity.
+Under FATF Recommendation 15 and its associated guidance, this architecture is designed to fall outside the VASP activity definition — though operators should seek their own jurisdictional counsel where a formal determination is required.

 That response should be in writing, on the vendor's own domain, backed by the legal counsel who helped design the structure.
 Which is precisely why this briefing exists.